m2u-84/ldjam42/README.md

-# Welcome to Graveheart, the cozy local cemetery!
+# Welcome to “Grave Heart”, the cozy local cemetery!

-A place where you’ll find many dead people. **Too many** I should rather say because space is tight and new bodies are constantly arriving.
+A place where you’ll find many dead people. **Too many** I should rather say because space is tight and new bodies are arriving constantly.

 Oh, and then there is Hans!
 He’s not dead.
 Well maybe a little on the inside – dealing with corpses 24/7 can make you a little… numb.

 So why don’t you help him?
-All you gotta do is bury all the deceased before to many of them start piling up!
+All you gotta do is bury all the deceased before too many of them start piling up!

 By the way – did we mention that you might encounter an occasional **zombie**?!
 If that doesn’t get you on board right now we don’t know what will!

 ## What are you waiting for?
 Go dig in!

 The game is written as an **HTML5 browser application so you don’t even have to install anything!** Well… apart from a browser, which you obviously have.
 Lucky you!

+Here are the best ways to experience the game:

 - **[Directly playable browser game](http://shellfishgames.com/games/graveheart/index.html) – this is what you want in most cases**
 - [Downloadable version](http://shellfishgames.com/dl/graveheart.zip) – if you prefer playing locally or offline